HackYourFuture/curriculum/student-manual.md

 The video lectures are included in the curriculum on GitHub. (you can also find them on our [YouTube channel](https://www.youtube.com/channel/UCkK246iKcOAvsL0SI_6n3eA)).
 In these lectures, one of our teachers explains the core concepts of this week and provides you  examples and exercises.

 You are also asked to do the homework assignments and readings practically every week (see next section).
 On Tuesday you will have to submit your homework and on Saturdays at least one question before the Question and Answer (Q&A) session on Sunday.
 The Q&A session is an online meeting where the teacher will answer your questions, so please come prepared!
-He/she might also ask YOU questions.
+They might also ask YOU questions.
 Submitting homework and Q&A’s are mandatory!

 Currently, due to Corona all of our education is online.
 In the near future we hope to go back to face-to-face classes, but is not clear yet when that will happen.